action.skip

 Implementation constraints

-• The PDF output of progress invoices and final invoices (as outlined below) is supported with Liquid templates.
+• The PDF output of progress invoices and final invoices (as outlined below) is supported with Liquid templates by default.

 • The rules for setting relevant collective accounts (interim revenue, interim payment, interim taxes, taxes, bank, etc.) must use Tax Code as the determining criterion.
 Tax Rule is currently not supported.